Lanterns on the Lake

 Without hesitation and no real thought, Randy grabbed the dog and hurled it off the bridge.
 A child gasped and another cried.

-Another man from the fishing group said, well that wouldn’t our dog and we don’t want no trouble.
+Another man from the fishing group said, “Well, that wasn’t our dog, and we don’t want no trouble.”

 “If you don’t like it, I’ll throw your big ass in too.”